Writing by Sophie Pellegrini // Illustration by Billie Morris

 After spending months preoccupied with all I felt my body couldn’t do, weightlifting not only helped me shift my perspective on my body’s capabilities, but also on failure.
 Failure in weightlifting is, in an odd sense, the goal.
 When I started, I was embarrassed when I failed to complete a rep. My muscles would give out during a bench press and my trainer had to take an active role as spotter, lifting the bar for me so it didn’t fall onto my chest or face.
 Sometimes when I squat a new weight, my legs literally can’t push me back up to standing—and I can’t think my way out of it or mentally pressure my body into something it can’t yet do, so I fall backwards onto my ass as the weighted bar bangs loudly against the safety bars.
 But that initial embarrassment I felt has been replaced with a sense of humility, intention, and motivation to try again.
 It’s only when I push my body to its limits and allow it to strengthen from that workout that I can ask it for more.
 Over time, I learned to hear and respect my body when it told me I had reached those limits, slowly reconnecting with its language.
 After the hardest, sickest year of my life; after months of feeling completely unable to control or connect with my body, it didn’t feel so foreign anymore.

-This experience within weightlifting has made me think about the endless ways women are taught to question our right to space; how we’re socialized to shrink and contain ourselves and bend over backwards (but discretely, please) to avoid inconveniencing anyone—especially men.
-The way men comfortably take up space in ways that women don’t became even more apparent and impossible to ignore: the men who spread their legs wide on subways next to women who tightly fold their limbs; the consistent catcalling in public spaces; the men that grind against women on the dance floor without consent.
+This experience within weightlifting has made me think about the endless ways women are taught to question our right to space; how we’re socialized to shrink and contain ourselves and bend over backwards (but discretely, please) to avoid inconveniencing anyone—especially cis men.
+The way cis men comfortably take up space in ways that women don’t became even more apparent and impossible to ignore: legs spread wide on subways next to women who tightly fold their limbs; the consistent catcalling in public spaces; men that grind against women on the dance floor without consent.
 The examples of men dominating the physical, social, political, and intellectual spaces around them, often without awareness or ill intentions, are endless, as are the corresponding messages that teach women to doubt their right to those spaces.
 Even within weightlifting, the media’s message for women focuses on the need to lose weight, because being thin and small is best.
 The message is most often, “don’t worry girls, weightlifting won’t make you too bulky—and it’ll help you lose weight faster than cardio!!”
 While men are promised secrets of how to “get,” “gain,” and “build,” women are told to “lose,” “burn,” and “tone.”

 I’d be lying if I said that weightlifting completely alleviated my body insecurities, but there’s no doubt that shifting my exercise to weight training and boxing instead of body-anxiety-producing cardio machines has made a crucial difference.
 Weightlifting reminds me that there’s real purpose to exercise irrespective of weight loss, and that my body is worthy of respect regardless of its size.
 It helps me defy what society has taught me to believe—that women’s bodies and appearances determine our worth, and that thin bodies are inherently best.
 It helps me become more comfortable with advocating for myself in male-dominated spaces.
 It’s one more way I get to challenge the patriarchy as I build muscle, growing stronger and bigger, resisting the voices in my head and all around me that say I would be worth more if there were less of me.